 Scope

-This European standard specifies limits and methods of measurement of radio disturbance characteristics for in-home communication apparatus that uses the low voltage power installation as the transmission medium.
-This European Standard applies to equipment that transmits in the frequency range 1,6065 MHz to 30 MHz.
+This European standard specifies limits and methods of measurement of radio disturbance characteristics for in-home communication apparatus that use the low voltage power installation as the transmission medium.
+This European Standard applies to equipment that communicate over this medium in the frequency range 1,6065 MHz to 30 MHz.

+NOTE Similar equipment that communicate outside this frequency range is under study and will be covered by another standard

 Procedures are given for the measurement of signals generated by the equipment and limits are specified for the frequency range 9 kHz to 400 GHz.
-No measurements need to be performed at frequencies where no limits are specified.
+No measurement is required at frequencies where no limit is specified.

-The intention of this publication is to establish uniform requirements for the radio disturbance level of the equipment contained in the scope, to establish limits of disturbance, to describe methods of measurement and to standardize operating conditions and interpretation of results.

-NOTE In certain circumstances, equipment meeting the requirements of this standard may cause interference.
-Mitigation measures, for example, additional notching or power reduction at the frequencies subject to interference may be required in such cases.

 Normative references

 The following referenced documents are indispensable for the application of this document.
 For dated references, only the edition cited applies.
 For undated references, the latest edition of the referenced document (including any amendments) applies.